adadimasalang/fractureiser/docs/users.md

 to the mod hosting website CurseForge and plugin hub dev.craftbukkit.org (not the Bukkit software itself).
-A high-profile mod pack developer downloaded one of these mods to try out, which infected files in their computer without their knowledge - this included a copy of a working project that would then be uploaded to CurseForge as a seemingly leigimate file, with the virus included.
+A high-profile mod pack developer downloaded one of these mods to try out, which infected files in their computer without their knowledge - this included a copy of a working project that would then be uploaded to CurseForge as a seemingly legitimate file, with the virus included.

 This process then repeated itself for a few other cases from users on CurseForge and